Varnish must properly cover the entire surface with enough coats before it can protect a surface. So, how many coats of varnish do you need?

 Gamvar Varnish

-Gamvar is a solvent-based varnish that only needs 1-2 coats for proper coverage and protection.
-That’s because this sealant takes too long to dry, and the more coats you add, the longer you must wait.
-It’s also advised to thin it and only use a paintbrush to apply thin coats.
+Gamvar varnish takes too long to dry and the more coats you add, the longer you must wait.
+It’s advised to thin it before applying and only use a paintbrush to apply it.

 Floor Varnish